matthias-jaeger-net/black-square/README.md

 section .data
 	; adress = bytes of textual data as ASCII hexadecimal, linebreak message db "Hello World!", 0x0a
-	; calculate the length of the text based on adresses message_length equ $-message
+	; calculate the length of the text based on adresses ; I think $ represents the current adress of the stacks start ; subtracting message_length from that will offset it by 13 positions message_length equ $-message
 ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ;
 ; Program logic